FuryACE007/devin_playbooks/transaction_visualizer.playbook.md

 3. Create a Button to Connect to MetaMask
    - In App.js, create a button that will trigger the MetaMask connection when clicked.
    - set up a state to hold the connected account's address.
+   - Mock connection to MetaMask for testing if the app can connect to metamask and test if the app is working.
 4. Fetch Transactions Using Etherscan API
    - Ask the user for the Etherscan API key ( store it safely )
    - Using the etherscan api, fetch all the transactions from the wallet address using axios ( `GET` request )